The Dual Role of Abstracting over the Irrelevant in Symbolic Explanations: Cognitive Effort vs. Understanding: Discussion

 The results for Accuracy (Q1) show a significant effect of clustering.
 When explanations were abstracted into clusters, participants made significantly fewer errors.
 Interestingly, the way we presented the clusters, by grouping the features without providing a high-level semantic label, closely resembles the lists described by \cite{rissman2024words}.
 They showed that providing exemplar lists does not necessarily activate the concept (e.g., from \emph{water,mud} to \emph{wet}), though for our setting, these clusters likely provided structural organization that allowed participants to form more clear models of the classification rules, leading to fewer errors.

-Interestingly, removal of details did not improve accuracy.
-Although unexpected, this result is in line with the work of \cite{furnkranz2020cognitive} which reported that for a learned model to be plausible, longer explanations might in fact be preferred than the shorter ones.
-In our setting, the lack of a significant effect of removal on accuracy suggests two distinct possibilities: (i) The original explanations may have already been below a complexity threshold for our participants, so that further pruning offered no benefit; (ii) Our formal notion of $\chi$-irrelevance for removal might be capturing \emph{specificity}~\citep{DBLP:journals/cp/BolognesiBC20}, as it removes details that are common across instances, and focuses on the distinctive details.
+The lack of a significant effect of removal on accuracy suggests two distinct possibilities: (i) The original explanations may have already been below a complexity threshold for our participants, so that further pruning offered no benefit; (ii) Our formal notion of $\chi$-irrelevance for removal might be capturing \emph{specificity}~\citep{DBLP:journals/cp/BolognesiBC20}, as it removes details that are common across instances, and focuses on the distinctive details.
 This resembles deciding on whether a cat is Siamese by looking at its eye color, rather than existence of whiskers or paws as they are common to all cats.
 For the participants, this type of removal might not have been clear in the presented explanations, preventing them to generalize to new cases.

 The results for Answer Time (Q2), on the other hand, show significance for removal of the irrelevant details in explanations for participants to reach decisions faster.
-The finding that the \texttt{cluster\_removal} group was significantly faster than both \texttt{default} nd \texttt{cluster} groups suggests a synergetic effect.
+The finding that the \texttt{cluster\_removal} group was significantly faster than both \texttt{default} and \texttt{cluster} groups suggests a synergetic effect.
 While clustering alone helps in accuracy, it is the removal of irrelevant details that acts as the primary engine for speed.
+Yet, clustering neither hurts response time, nor does removal of irrelevant details hurt accuracy.
 From a cognitive perspective, since the formal abstraction already removed the irrelevant details, they were not displayed in the explanations.
 This then helped in the participants to ignore the undecisive attributes when making the classification decisions.

 A notable finding is the lack of a significant effect of abstraction on Confidence (Q3).
 Although participants in abstracted groups performed better and faster, this did not reflect in their perceived confidence.
 They had a reliable sense of their own reasoning accuracy, regardless of the explanation type.